wkaisertexas/sipc/SOLUTION3.md

 ## Conclusion

 By the end of this deliverable, we successfully extended the TIP language to support the new SIP constructs in both the weeding pass and the type system.
-Despite some tough challenges, especially with the substitutor causing segmentation faults, we managed to figure them out and get everything working.
+Despite some tough challenges, especially with the substituter causing segmentation faults, we managed to figure them out and get everything working.
 Our thorough testing gave us confidence that the new features are correctly integrated into the compiler.